How to Overcome the Fear of Skiing and Enjoy the Slopes with Confidence

 What self-hypnosis actually does for ski anxiety

-When you listen, your mind enters a relaxed, focused state where positive ideas settle more easily.
-In my ski-confidence session, I guide you to:
+When you listen, your mind enters a focused, relaxed state where helpful ideas settle more easily.
+In my ski-confidence session, you’re guided to:

 A calm pre-slope routine (5 minutes)

-Ask your instructor to weave these into your lessons.
+Ask your instructor to include these in your lessons.

 Common mind traps (and what to say instead)